apache/gravitino/docs/how-to-use-relational-entity-storage.md

 ## Introduction

 Gravitino supports using `Relational Entity Storage` to store metadata after version `0.5.0`.

+#### Target users
+`Relational Entity Storage` is mainly aimed at users who are accustomed to using RDBMS to store data or lack available KV storage to help them better to use Gravitino.

+#### Advantages
+With `Relational Entity Storage`, you can quickly deploy Gravitino in a production environment and take advantage of relational storage to manage metadata.
 Currently, you can use `MySQL` as the jdbc backend for `Relational Entity Storage`.

 ## Steps for usage